LcTwisk/dd-repro-project/README.md

 ## Reproduction steps:

 1. Run project on a device (not on an emulator)
-2. Disconnect device (otherwise the device won't sleep ⚠️)
+2. Disconnect any cables from the device (otherwise the device won't sleep ⚠️)
 3. Lock device while app is in the foreground
 4. Wait 10 minutes
 5. Connect the device with your computer again